Challenge

 Outcomes

-These hypotheses were validated by a combination of qualitative and quantitative analysis after the designs were pushed live.
-By keeping customer needs at the center of all our recommendations, Catalyst was able to exceed expectations and deliver results with a real impact on the PSE business.
+These hypotheses were validated by a combination of qualitative and quantitative analysis after designs for the web presence were pushed live.
+By keeping customer needs at the center of all our recommendations, Concentrix was able to exceed expectations and deliver results with a real impact on the PSE business.

 Making a big difference to your bottom line, as well as for customer satisfaction, doesn’t always require a huge investment in infrastructure, design, or revamping business processes.
 Sometimes having a clear, concise problem statement like lowering call-center volume is all you need to start down the path to increasing customer satisfaction while reducing the load on customer service.